faudio/faudio/doc/600 Interfaces.md

 To implement an interface for a reference type, the following has to be provided:

 * Functions implementing the interface methods
-* A dispatch function of type @ref doremir_impl_t
+* A dispatch function of type [Impl](@ref doremir_impl_t)
 * A field in the type that points to the dispatch function
 * A construction routine that sets the pointer to the dispatch function

 The dispatch function is unique for each type, and performs a case matching on the incoming interface identifiers, returning a pointer to the appropriate interface struct.

-As an example, let us write a custom reference type `foo`, implementing @ref doremir_equal_t and @ref doremir_order_t.
+As an example, let us write a custom reference type `foo`, implementing @ref doremir_equal_t and [Order](@ref doremir_order_t).

 ## The methods {#Methods}

 The methods are written as ordinary functions, which have the same type as the functions declared in the interface struct.
 These functions does need not be exported.

 ~~~~
 bool foo_equal(void *a, void *b)